 Virtually travel the Trail as of Summer 2021 to see examples of where these new signs will go!

 The trail symbol is part of a larger FoSCT project to develop uniform signage for the Trail that promotes usage, interest and support.
 A working group of all the Trail jurisdictions, led by FoSCT, guides the effort.
+Developed in collaboration with working group members, the medallion is designed to highlight the Trail as it follows the Creek from the Santa Cruz Mountains to the Bay.
+All SCT jurisdictions can add this distinct symbol to their own unique signage along existing or planned trail segments.

 Benefits of signage include: